neytjieb1/kaggle_challenge/README.md

 # Classifying Biological Graph Data using Kernel Methods.

-The final data may be found in `wflehman.ipynb` with precomputed kernel matrices in the `Data/` folder and the implementation of the logistic regression classifier in `LogisticRegression_NC.py`, as well as the SVM classifier in `???.py`.
+The final data may be found in `wflehman.ipynb` with precomputed kernel matrices in the `Data/` folder and the implementation of the logistic regression classifier in `LogisticRegression_NC.py`, as well as the SVM classifier in `Lib.py`.
+The `Kernel Implementations` folder contains implementations also for Hadamard Kernel, Direct Product, Random Walk, $n^{th}$-order and Cyclic Pattern (though this was eventually not used)
-We also provide implementations for the following kernels:
-- Hadamard Code
-- Random Walk
-- $n^{th}$-order
-- Laplacian

 ## To run our code
 1. In the `Data/` folder, add train and test files in `.pkl` format.